 With the onset of winter, I do not think there will be any family devoid of cold bugs.

-Although it may not be possible to totally avoid the cold bugs adding winter spices to your meals will help in fighting them much quicker and get faster relief.
+Although it may not be possible to totally avoid flu and viruses, adding winter spices to your meals will help in fighting them much quicker and get faster relief.

 You do not need to do anything special or make extra dishes to add these spices.
 They can be easily added to your steaks, pasta sauce, soups and stews.

 Here is a recap of the best warming spices for cough and cold that you can add to your everyday meals.